Diane A. Safer, PhD

 You must work with your doctor to decide whether you’d like to have surgery to treat your arteriovenous malformation.
 Leaving an arteriovenous malformation untreated may lead to serious complications.
 However, there is always a risk of nervous system damage with surgery.

-There are three different types of surgery available.
+There are 3 different types of surgery available.
 Choosing a surgery type will depend on the size and location of the arteriovenous malformation.
 The types of surgery include:

 This standard surgery involves operating on the area of the brain or spinal cord where the arteriovenous malformation is located.
 This procedure is the most thorough treatment for arteriovenous malformations.